johntomczak/portfolioSite/index.md

 Previously, I spent a summer in Los Angeles working for DoubleLine, an investment manager mainly in credit securities, led the finance club in GW's business school, and interned for a member of the House on Capitol Hill.

+My goal here is to be brief and introductory Therefore, once this page is final and clean, I will not be actively editing it.
+The real stuff will be on the links below.
+The idea is for the site to serve as a central repository, I guess in a sense like a "digital business card" in that it is lightweight, easy to read, and provides sources of further info.

 [Resume.pdf](Resume.pdf)

 [Code, on GitHub](https://github.com/johntomczak)